 Remote Resources for Brandeis Library Users

-When the Brandeis Library is closed, or you prefer to work remotely, the Library can provide you with expert help and services.
+When the Brandeis Library building is closed, or you prefer to work remotely, the Library can still provide you with expert help and services.
 This page will be updated as our remote resource evolve in response to COVID-19.
 Check our Library Hours page for the latest info about building hours and available service points.

 - Subject librarians and specialists can be emailed directly or questions can be sent to firstname.lastname@example.org